-If an employee's doctor provides a certificate stating that they "may be fit for work", the employee should inform the CEO/Principal immediately.
-The College will discuss with the employee if any additional measures that may be needed to facilitate a return to work, taking account the medical advice.
+If an employee's doctor provides a certificate stating that they "may be fit for work", the employee should inform the HR team and CEO/Principal immediately.
+The College will discuss with the employee if any additional measures that may be needed to facilitate a return to work, taking into account the medical advice.
 This may take place at a Back to Work interview on the employee's return to work after a period of sickness absence or prior to a return to work being agreed as appropriate.

-On return from a period of sickness absence of less than 7 days, employees are required to complete a sickness absence self-certification form and submit this to his or her Line Manager or Head of Faculty.
+On return from a period of sickness absence of less than 7 days, employees are required to complete a return-to-work form with their line manager and submit this to the HR team.

 Employees are required to attend a Back to Work interview on or prior to their return to work after any period of sickness absence.
-This will usually be held by the employee's Line Manager/Head of Faculty or their member of the SLT or the CEO/Principal and during the meeting the reasons for the employee's absence will be discussed and the employee's Medical Certificate(s) (where appropriate) will be considered.
+This will usually be held by the employee's Line Manager/Head of Faculty, HR or their member of the SLT or the CEO/Principal and during the meeting the reasons for the employee's absence will be discussed and the employee's Medical Certificate(s) (where appropriate) will be considered.